 Make a game-plan

-Next, I talked to my business coach and my Operations Director, Madelen, who helped me organize my thoughts and create a game plan before sharing my pregnancy with our team and clients.
+Next, I talked to my business coach at the time, Lauren Bacon, and my Operations Director, Madelen, who helped me organize my thoughts and create a game plan before sharing my pregnancy with our team and clients.
 The last thing I wanted was for my baby to derail the business we’d all worked so hard to create!
 And I didn’t want anyone on my team to be worried about losing their work with us, so it was important to figure out a few details before sharing the news broad and wide.
 By about four or five months into the pregnancy, we were sharing the news with clients who needed to know, and strategizing work plans with our subcontractors for work that would need to get done while I was away.

 As we’d spent a considerable amount of time documenting and ironing out processes for the collaborative workflow at Backyard Creative, we continued to figure out what I was doing that someone else would need to do in my absence.
 Of course, I created a project in Asana to record all sorts of details to share with Madelen, and made sure she’d have enough hours to cover this additional work.
 I also discussed with each of our subcontractors how I could support them, and what their expectations / needs for this period would be.